open-telemetry/opentelemetry-specification/specification/api-tracing.md

 #### Parenting from a Context

-When a new `Span` is created from a `Context` there are several scenarios to consider when selecting a parent.
-A `Context` can contain:
+When a new `Span` is created from a `Context` the `Context` may contain:

 - A current `Span`
 - An extracted `SpanContext`
 - A current `Span` and an extracted `SpanContext`
 - Neither a current `Span` or an extracted `Span` context

-In order handle these scenarios, a convention has been established for assigning a parent from a `Context`.
-The precedence for parent selection is as follows:
+The parent should be selected in the following order of precedence:

 - Use the current `Span`.
 - Use the extracted `SpanContext`.